 - Subject to the terms and conditions in this long term disability insurance plan, Unum will continue long term disability insurance coverage for all active full-time employees working outside the United States who are earning wages from an Employer who had elected to participate in the Group long term disability plan made available by or through GuideStone Financial Resources of the Southern Baptist Convention prior to January 1, 2008. - Subject to the terms and conditions in this long term disability insurance plan, Unum will continue long term disability insurance coverage for all active full-time employees working outside the United States who are earning wages from an Employer who had elected to participate in the Group long term disability plan made available by or through GuideStone Financial Resources of the Southern Baptist Convention on or after January 1, 2008, excluding employees working in Afghanistan, Algeria, Central African Republic, Chad, Congo, East Timor, Eritrea, Iran, Iraq, Kenya, Lebanon, Pakistan, Somalia, South Sudan, Sudan, Syria, Tanzania, Uganda, Uzbekistan, and Yemen.
 Coverage will not be extended in these locations.

 MINIMUM HOURS REQUIREMENT:

-You must be working at least 20 paid hours per week.
+You must be working at least the number of hours specified by your Employer, but not less than 20 paid hours per week.

 WAITING PERIOD: